Here is a checklist to help you make the best choices.

 But they shouldn’t—all you really need to do is read the chart

-and have had in the past year will continue next year.
-If you’re
+had in the past year will continue next year.
+If you’re happy with

-happy with your current doctors, your health plan benefits and your coverage,
+your current doctors, your health plan benefits and your coverage, open

-open the ANOC and check for any changes between your 2019 benefits and
+the ANOC and check for any changes between your 2021 benefits and the

 Does your existing plan meet next year’s needs?